ArturoHM41234/series-numericas/README.md

 Se permite utilizar JavaScript o TypeScript usando como runtime node.js o deno.js y el corredor de pruebas unitarias de tu preferencia

+# About
+This project is built with vue and typescript.

 # Run
 To run this project do a